We empower students to be independent, critical and analytical thinkers, and assist them to plan, set and achieve their goals.

 Meet our dynamic team of academic and teaching staff, professional staff, academic support advisors, student support officers and researchersRead more

 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples of this nation and the traditional custodians of the lands on which our campuses are located and where we conduct our business.

 JCU is committed to honouring Australian Aboriginal and Torres Strait Islander people's unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to JCU and society.

-Tracey is enrolled in the Bachelor of Arts, majoring in English and Anthropology
+Liam is enrolled in the Bachelor of Dental Surgery degree

 Cheyenne plans to graduate in 2019 with a Bachelor of Occupational Therapy degree